 Salvation doesn’t mean going to heaven after we die.
-Salvation means being rescued from the selfishness that destroys our lives—our distrust of God, our alienation from the divine breath/Spirit in us that is our our true and only source of life.
+Salvation means being rescued from the solitary confinement of the selfishness that destroys our lives—our distrust of God, our alienation from the divine breath/Spirit in us that is our our true and only source of life.
 God overcomes all this; it is not the result of our effort, but God’s grace.
 The “heaven” we go to is not the afterlife, but the paradise of being in harmony with God.

 So we attend to the work of repentance: confronting our ego and its fears and desires, our self-centeredness and its consequences; letting go of those false fears and demands; and opening ourselves to being animated by the Spirit instead of our sin.
 Lent is a season of forty days of repentance and purification in preparation for Easter.
 We confess not only our individual sins but our collective sin, the systems of injustice that our sin produces and sustains.
 We acknowledge that we are dust in need of Spirit.
 We pray for the gift of repentance through fasting, prayer and works of love, that we may be healed and transformed according to the grace of God.
 Our guiding images in Lent are Jesus’ sojourn in the desert, facing his temptations, and his journey toward the cross